Sudhanshu1304/To-Do-List/README.md

 In the Backend all of our data is stored here in a text format.
-If data is directly deleted from here it can not be restored.
+If data is directly deleted from the database it cannot be restored.

 </th>
 </tr>